Pet Flap Installation Cost

 If you’re already getting a new door, ask your fitter to cut the opening while it’s being installed.
 It’s cleaner, cheaper, and saves drilling twice.

-Can I fit a pet flap myself?
+Can I fit a dog or cat flap myself?

 If you’re handy with tools and it’s just a basic wooden or uPVC door, you can fit a simple flap yourself.
 Just be careful.
 One wrong cut and you can crack the panel or end up with a hole that’s hard to seal.
 Anything in glass, double glazing, composite or a brick wall is better left to a pro, or you can end up paying twice.